 SRC: 48 bit source MAC address

-Type: Originally this was length field, but later used as specifying the content type of payload.
+Type: Originally length field, but later used to specify content type of payload.
 Also known as EtherType.
 Values higher than 1536 are registered type specifiers.
 Most common is 0x0800 for IPv4 and 0x86DD for IPv6.

-FCS: Frame Check Sequence is used for integrity check.
-Implemented as CRC-32
+FCS: Frame Check Sequence used for integrity check.
+Implemented as CRC-32.

 To understand the use of Ethernet and TCP/IP in Mbed OS, please see the following sections: